Using self-service automation portal

 Troubleshooting

-If your are using custom SSL certificates and when attempting to log in to self-service automation portal, it displays the error:
+If you are using custom or self-signed SSL certificates and when attempting to log in to self-service automation portal, it displays the error:

 Login failed; caused by Error: Failed to send POST request: fetch failed